dstufft/caremad.io/content/posts/2016/05/powering-pypi.md

 [^2]: I'm very rarely *actually* on call.
 We do have Pager Duty and Pingdom
-      setup to monitor PyPI that will send notifications to a mailing list when things go down and also to Ernest Durbin and Noah Kantrowitz.
+      setup to monitor PyPI that will send notifications to a mailing list when things go down and also to Ee Durbin and Noah Kantrowitz.
 However, I'm fairly publicly associated with PyPI and it's rare that an issue occurs with it that doesn't end up with people pinging me on IRC, Twitter, Email, etc, often times faster than Pingdom can notice.
       Realistically the only way for me to avoid notification whenever PyPI has downtime is to disconnect myself completely from any public method of contacting me.

 [^3]: Right about here is where [Glyph](https://twitter.com/glyph) starts
       involuntarily twitching and linking me to his